bldl/array-grouping-impl-tutorial/Module1.md

 js>
 ```

+This live shell functions similarily to a console in the browser.
+You can excecute JavaScript here.
+This is how we are going to be manually testing our implementation during developement.

-It is also possible to run `.js` files in this manner by providing a filename as a parameter in the `./mach run` command.
+ A better way to test during developement is running `.js` files.
+This is done by providing a filename as a parameter in the `./mach run` command.

 Doing this will make debugging and testing implementations easier in the future.